 The 71-year-old was also the first batsman to hit hundreds in both innings of a Test match contest thrice.

 In a recent interview, Gavaskar revealed the name of 2 more dominating bowlers.
 Sunil Gavaskar revealed the names of 2 bowlers whom he feared.
 Gavaskar named Australia cricketer Jeff Thomson in terms of pace and West Indies cricketer, Andy Roberts in terms of ability to deceive batters any time.
 He said that the bowler with whom batsman must be most watchful is Andy Roberts.

 Sunil Gavaskar revealed the names of 2 bowlers whom he feared.

 “Two bowlers whom I feared in terms of pace, and quality of bowling.
 In terms of pace, I think Jeff Thomson was the quickest and in terms of the ability to get you out any time, it was Andy Roberts, with Malcolm Marshall, Richard Hadlee, and Imran Khan just a bit below.
 But Andy had the great ability to get you out even if you’re past a 100.
 He was the bowler you had to be most watchful against,” Gavaskar told the Cricket Analyst Show.

 When he was asked about the best batsman he saw, he picked up the name of Windies’ Viv Richards.

 “Who was the best batsman that I saw?
 I think everybody agrees that it is Viv Richards for the way he dominated the opposition attack.
 Just took the game away.
 So he’s got to be the best opposition batsman that I have seen,” Gavaskar stated.

-Sunil Gavaskar recently highlighted the fact that the New Zealand’s test series against England before the final of World Test Championship can bring lot of difference in practice of both the teams, as New Zealand will be aware of the conditions.
+Sunil Gavaskar recently highlighted the fact that New Zealand’s test series against England before the final of the World Test Championship can bring a lot of difference in the practice of both the teams, as New Zealand will be aware of the conditions.